Project management software overview

 Managing a project without proper software is possible, but it will increase the risk of errors and inefficiencies in the process.
 Project management software allows for ease of visibility and collaboration.

 While it is possible to use spreadsheets for project tracking, it requires a lot of time and effort.
-Manually updating spreadsheets increases the risk of errors and, for the rest of the team to see the update, the spreadsheet has to be re-saved and re-uploaded to a central location.
+Manually updating spreadsheets increases the risk of errors.
+For the rest of the team to see the update, the spreadsheet has to be re-saved and re-uploaded to a central location.

 Other issues project managers can have with spreadsheets are: